Skip to main content

 • If an exception is thrown from one of the ChatModelListener methods, it will be logged at the WARN level.
 The execution of subsequent listeners will continue as usual.

-• For StreamingChatLanguageModel, the ChatModelListener.onResponse() and ChatModelListener.onError() are called on a different thread than the ChatModelListener.onRequest().
+• For StreamingChatModel, the ChatModelListener.onResponse() and ChatModelListener.onError() are called on a different thread than the ChatModelListener.onRequest().
 The thread context is currently not propagated automatically, so you might want to use the attributes map to propagate any necessary data from ChatModelListener.onRequest() to ChatModelListener.onResponse() or ChatModelListener.onError().

 Observability in Spring Boot Application